NCIOCPL/cdr-lib/Python/cdrapi/README.md

 as various properties indicating the job's type, when it was created and (if applicable) completed, parameters for the job, etc.

+The module also implements the `DrupalClient` class, which is able to connect to the Drupal CMS and use its PDQ API for publishing and removing PDQ documents, as well as retrieving a catalog of which PDQ documents are currently in the CMS.

 ## The `reports` module

 The `reports` provides support for common reports, via the